Beyond Lesbians and Gays in the Church

 Beyond ‘Lesbians and Gays in the Church’: New Approaches to the Histories of Christianity and Same-Sex Desire

 On 25 and 26 September 2015 a symposium event was held in at Birbeck University, London which welcomed members of faith groups, students and an international group of academic researchers.
 This meeting was jointly sponsored by University of the Arts, London, Birkbeck University of London and Affirming Catholicism.
 The aim was to enable a diverse group of participants to come together to discuss new approaches to the histories of Christianity and same-sex desire.
-The organisers were (Chair of Cultural and Visual Studies, University of the Arts, London) and Mark Chapman (Professor of the History of Modern Theology, University of Oxford).
+The organisers were Dr Dominic Janes - UAl Chair of Cultural and Visual Studies (2013-2016 Project) and Mark Chapman (Professor of the History of Modern Theology, University of Oxford).